 5.1.4.
 If you have given your consent to our processing the data, that is the basis on which we are processing that data.

 If more than one of the above grounds apply to the processing of data in question, the applicable ground will be the one that is set out first above.

 If you provide us with any special categories of personal data (that is to say information as to racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health, sex life or sexual orientation or genetic or biometric data) or personal data relating to criminal convictions and offences, it is a condition of us receiving that information that you expressly consent (and you hereby do) to us processing that personal data for the purposes set out in clause 3.
 Accordingly, if you do not want us to process any such categories of personal data, please do not provide it to us.
-(Alternatively, in an employment relationship, we may process such data to the extent necessary to give effect to our and your obligations and rights in relation to employment or for the assessment of working capacity.)
+(Alternatively, in an employment or volunteering relationship, we may process such data to the extent necessary to give effect to our and your obligations and rights in relation to employment or for the assessment of working capacity.)

 6.1.
 The data that we collect from you will be stored on our servers or those of our service providers.
 It will not be transferred to, and stored at, a destination outside the European Economic Area ("EEA") unless: